SketchResponse/sketchresponse/docs/edx_quickstart.md

 # edX Quick Start Guide to Deploying SketchResponse Problems

 This document is a brief guide on how to use SketchResponse with edX.
-There are two sets of information that you need to deploy: 1) the python libraries that support your grading scripts, and 2) the problem XML (which will include your grading scripts).
+There are two sets of information that you need to deploy:

+1. the python grader library that support your grading scripts
+2. the problem XML (which will include your grading scripts).

 ## Uploading the Grader Library